 This post contains affiliate links, please review our Disclosure Policy.

-The 76th Golden Globes were last Sunday, and I heard Sandra Oh had a BIG night.
+At the 76th Golden Globes, Sandra Oh had a BIG night.
 That fills my heart with joy because I still miss her on Grey’s Anatomy as Christina Yang, but I am glad she is still out here f*cking up the game.
 2018 was also a big year for adaptations, so it’s not surprise that books really had a big night at the Golden Globes.
 Today we are sharing the books that were the Real MVPs.

 Codename Villanelle by Luke Jennings: When one of the world’s deadliest assassins murders an influential Russian politician, she draws the attention of an MI6 agent who is tasked to find the responsible assassin.
 The book was adapted into the critically acclaimed BBC series, Killing Eve, starring Sandra Oh who won the Golden Globe for Best Actress in a Television Series – Drama.